-The amount of informations output to the files in the middle of calculation is controlled by the keyword 'level.of.fileout'.
-In case of 'level.of.fileout=0', minimum informations (no Gaussian cube and grid files).
+The amount of information output to the files is controlled by the keyword 'level.of.fileout'.
+In case of 'level.of.fileout=0', minimum information (no Gaussian cube and grid files).
 In case of 'level.of.fileout=1', standard output.
-In case of 'level.of.fileout=2', additional informations together with the standard output.
+In case of 'level.of.fileout=2', additional information together with the standard output.
 The default is 1.